0xcart/artemis/README.md

 This project provides a starting template to develop, build, load, and debug SparkFun Artemis based boards using Visual Studio Code in conjunction with Segger J-Link.
 This project natively supports the Windows 10 platform and does ***not*** rely on Windows Subsystem for Linux (WSL), MinGW, etc. The batch file, build.bat, which supports building and loading is modeled after the Makefile template provided in the [SparkFun Board Support Package](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs) repository.

-While the current configuration is setup to support Segger J-Link, it can be configured to support OpenOCD, etc.
+While the current configuration supports Segger J-Link, it can be configured to support OpenOCD, etc.

 ## Dependencies